Bhaskar Sadashiv Soman: Flag Rank

-With the upgrading of the post, he was promoted to Rear Admiral on 12 June 1958 and reappointed as Flag Officer Commanding Bombay (FOB).
+With the upgrading of the post, he was promoted to Rear Admiral on 12 June 1958 and reappointed Flag Officer Commanding Bombay (FOB).
 In April 1960, he took over as Flag Officer Commanding Indian Fleet (FOCIF), and was in charge of India's naval operations during the 1961 Liberation of Goa.

 He was appointed CNS on 5 June 1962 taking over from Vice Admiral Ram Dass Katari, with the acting rank of Vice Admiral, and was confirmed in the substantive rank on 22 November.

 Post-retirement

 Soman retired from the Indian Navy on 22 November 1966, relinquishing the post of CNS as a Vice Admiral, then the highest attainable rank in the Navy.
 In 1968, the post of CNS was upgraded to the rank of full admiral, and on 21 October 1980, Soman and Ram Dass Katari, his predecessor as CNS, were promoted to the honorary rank of full Admiral on the retired list by President Neelam Sanjiva Reddy.
 Soman suffered a mild stroke in December 1994.
 In February 1995, he suffered a more serious stroke which led to his death at the age of 81.